Michcioperz/hugoblog/content/life-changelog.en.md

 ### Currently

 - studying Computer Science at [Faculty of Mathematics, Informatics and Mechanics](https://mimuw.edu.pl), [University of Warsaw](https://uw.edu.pl)
-  - finished BSc as of July 2020, admitted for MSc programme
+  - finished BSc as of July 2020, in the MSc programme since then
-- looking for a new job, please [contact me]({{< ref "./contact" >}}) if you have something interesting to offer
+- developing some backend for [Calmsie](https://calmsie.ai)

 ### Formerly